cds-snc/docs/rfcs/0006-working-in-the-open.md

   understand and apply license terms and conditions from the GC Office of the CIO (OCIO).

-* Where possible, avoid using software or packages that are not licensed under an OSI or FSF-approved open source license.
+* You SHOULD NOT use software or packages that have a non-OSI approved license.

 * The [CDS-SNC GitHub organization](https://github.com/cds-snc) is our default code repository.
 If needed or desired by a partner, a similar organization on